kubevirt/user-guide/workloads/virtual-machines/interfaces-and-networks.md

 This backend type is used if an interface should be connected to the regular pod network interface.

-In some cases the underlying network plugin (flannel, weave, OpenShift SDN) acts as an ethernet bridge or switch, in those cases the `pod` backend can also be used to provide an IP level connectivity to an interface (see backend `bridge.delegateIP`).
+In some cases the underlying network plugin (flannel, weave, OpenShift SDN) acts as an Ethernet bridge or switch, in those cases the `pod` backend can also be used to provide an IP level connectivity to an interface (see backend `bridge.delegateIP`).

 ## Available connections methods